ccarteronline/nifty-chat/README.md

 Use this structure for storing to a database.
 You can use various other API's, but if you would like, you can use Nifty Chat's default API here: https://github.com/ccarteronline/nifty-chat-api

+Change the `linkToService` variable to the actual URL to your service within the `main.js` file.

 ### Version
 1.0.0